Expert-designed courses on new economic thinking

 At the Regenerative Economy Lab, we believe the required speed of change is too rapid to be left to economists alone.
 We aim to educate and empower more people to take part in the transformation to a regenerative economy.
 Our tailored programs bring together like-minded people across diverse groups - public sector, the arts, media, business, science - to help them identify ways they can take action in their organisations, communities, networks and within society at large

-I am a Scottish economist based in Vienna, Austria.
-My 22 years of experience span the private sector, local government, media and non-profits.
-I spent some 15 years consulting and writing for major corporations and media brands such as The Economist, Financial Times and Newsweek before an alarming lecture by a climate scientist provoked me to change path.
-After trying, rather unsucessfully, to convince my corporate clients of solutions such as net zero and circular economy, I realised it is our economic system that needs to change.
+Katy is a Scottish economist, educator and storyteller based in Vienna, Austria.
+Her 22 years of experience span the private sector, local government, media and non-profits.
+She spent some 15 years consulting and writing for major corporations and media brands such as The Economist, Financial Times and Newsweek before an alarming lecture by a climate scientist provoked her to change path.
+After trying to convince her corporate clients of solutions such as net zero and circular economy, she realised it was our economic system that needs to change.
+She began researching, communicating and teaching about systems and new economic thinking, facilitating 100s of workshops for audiences ranging from teachers to local mayors to CEOs.
+In 2023 Katy co-created the acclaimed Tipping Point podcast series, the result of a four-year investigation into why the world ignored the 1972 MIT study The Limits to Growth, recently featured in the Peabody-nominated Scene on Radio series, Capitalism.
+She is also a board-level advisor, co-organiser of the Beyond Growth Austria Conference and founder of a local Doughnut Economics chapter.

 Regenerative Economy Lab

-Copyright © 2024 Regenerative Economy Lab - All Rights Reserved.
+Copyright © 2025 Regenerative Economy Lab – Alle Rechte vorbehalten.